-Districts may use the prior-year pairing relationship or select a new relationship by completing the pairing form on the TEA Secure Environment (TEASE) website.
-Pairing decisions for 2017 are due May 12, 2017, at 5:00 p.m.
+Districts may use the prior-year pairing relationship or select a new relationship by completing the pairing form on the TEA Secure Environment (TEASE) Accountability application.
+Pairing decisions for 2018 were due May 11, 2018, at 5:00 p.m.
 CDT.

-If a district fails to inform TEA of its pairing preference, pairing decisions will be made by TEA.
-For campuses that have been paired in the past, staff will assume that prior-year pairing relationships still apply.
-For campuses in need of pairing for the first time, pairing selections are made based on the guidelines given in this section in conjunction with analysis of attendance and enrollment patterns using PEIMS data.
+If a district fails to inform TEA of its pairing preference, pairing decisions are made by TEA.
+For campuses that have been paired in the past, staff assumes that prior-year pairing relationships still apply.
+For campuses in need of pairing for the first time, pairing selections are based on the guidelines given in this section in conjunction with analysis of attendance and enrollment patterns using TSDS PEIMS data.